amw/jpeg_camera/README.md

 If you want to use HTML5-only version you can load jpeg_camera_no_flash.min.js.
 There is no "with dependencies" version of this file, so you have to remember to also load Canvas-to-Blob.
 You don't need SWFObject for HTML5.

+### Ruby on Rails 3.1 applications

+Require the gem in your Gemfile.

+    gem "jpeg_camera", "~> 1.0.0"

+Add appropriate requires to your application.js.
+SWFObject and Canvas-to-Blob are stored in separate files so that you don't have to load them again if you already use them in your project.
+The assets pipeline will take care of minifying and concatenating everything into one script.

+    //= require jpeg_camera/swfobject
+    //= require jpeg_camera/canvas-to-blob
+    //= require jpeg_camera/jpeg_camera

+If you want to use HTML5-only version then use this instead:

+    //= require jpeg_camera/canvas-to-blob
+    //= require jpeg_camera/jpeg_camera_no_flash

+Minified versions of all the scripts are also included in the gem if you don't want to include JpegCamera in your application.js file and would rather use `javascript_include_tag` on select pages of your application.

 ## Usage